-Fashion Institute of Design and Merchandising Five Towns College Laboratory Institute of Merchandising (LIM) Nassau Community College Dual enrollment - Long Island University
+Fashion Institute of Design and Merchandising

+Five Towns College

+Laboratory Institute of Merchandising (LIM)

+Nassau Community College

+Dual enrollment - Long Island

+University, CW Post

-College credits may be earned by meeting the criteria of articulation agreements Tech has established with SELECT colleges.
-In addition, check directly with the postsecondary institutions for any additional credits they may offer.
+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+In addition, check directly with the post-secondary institutions for any additional credits they may offer.